JunHL96/PyTorch-Course/README.md

-# Installing PyTorch, TensorFlow, and JAX on Apple Silicon
+# Installing PyTorch and Tensorflow

-Create a virtual environment and update pip:
+## Create a virtual environment and update pip:

 ```
 $ python3 -m venv .venv